 One of my favorites is the first track (“Deep Beneath the City/Not There Yet”).
 It’s from In Transit, the first a cappella musical ever, to my

 The Science of Mindfulness by Ronald D. Siegel

 While it’s not music, and I’m only about 1/4 the way through, I really like this entry in the Great Courses series.
-Dr. Siegel is an excellent presenter and the subject is something I’ve been interested in more lately.
-A lot of public libraries carry these series, so you might be able to check it out from your local branch.
+Dr. Siegel is an excellent presenter.
+I’ve been more interested in the subject lately so I’ve found

 So, what are you listening to?
 I’d love to hear from you!